junga-com/bg-core/readme.md

 ***** bg-debugCntr: Tracing='/tmp/bgtrace.out'.
 Vinstall='ON:bg-core:'
 ```

 By having the bash completion algorithm inside the script, it encourages its development and maintenance along with the script.
 I find that I build the command line syntax first for each new feature I write so that I can select files and other parameters from lists instead of finding the values and typing them in.
-BC becomes a sort of UI for the command line that gives the user lists of choices and with this system the tools of the script are available to the BC routine so it can be very dynamic, filtering the list to exactly the values that are possible given the arguments already completed.
+BC becomes a sort of UI for the command line that gives the user lists of choices.
+Also, by providing the BC code inside the script, the functions that the script uses are available so that it can be very dynamic, filtering the list to exactly the values that are possible given the arguments already completed.
 Check out the bg-awkData command for a great example of that.

 There are many ways to write an oob_printBashCompletion function.
 This example passes a syntax string to bgBCParse that allow it to do most of the work.
 Then it adds to the results by providing suggestions for <name> and <foo> type arguments.